Naereen/slides/2017_12__Presentation_Inria_Lille_SequeL_Seminar/slides.md

 \subsection{\hfill{}1.a.
 Objective\hfill{}}

 # Motivation
-A *lot* of communicating devices want to access to a single base station.
+We control some communicating devices, they want to access to a single base station.

 - Insert them in a **crowded wireless network**.
 - With a protocol **slotted in both time and frequency**.